appsody/website/content/docs/using-appsody/building-and-deploying.md

 - If you are testing your app on a locally installed cluster, using `appsody deploy` is your best bet
 - If you intend to have your app deployed on a shared cluster for integration testing or production, you are probably going to rely on CI/CD pipelines, and have the app built and deployed from its source.

 The `appsody deploy` command provides a way for you to deploy your application directly to a Kubernetes cluster.
-The deployment may occur in one of two different ways, depending on how the stack you are using is configured:
-- If the stack contains a deployment manifest that can be consumed by the [Appsody operator](https://operatorhub.io/operator/appsody-operator), `appsody deploy` will install the operator, if necessary, and deploy your application to the cluster using that deployment manifest.
+The stack contains a deployment manifest that can be consumed by the [Appsody operator](https://operatorhub.io/operator/appsody-operator). `appsody deploy` will install the operator, if necessary, and deploy your application to the cluster using that deployment manifest.
-- If the stack you are using is not equipped with the manifest for the Appsody operator, `appsody deploy` attempts to install your app as a Knative serving service.

 If you want to deploy your application without rebuilding the application image, or modifying the deployment manifest, you can run
 ```